tahagoheer/Weather-App/README.md

 - Verify that Firebase is correctly configured for both Android and iOS.
 - Confirm that API keys are correctly placed and used in the application.

----

-Replace `<repository-url>` with the actual URL of your GitHub repository before using.
-This README structure will provide a professional and clear guide for anyone interacting with your project.
-Let me know if you need further adjustments!